Poetry in Motion (song)

-"Poetry in Motion" is a UK No. 1 hit single in 1961, recorded amongst others by Johnny Tillotson.
-Tillotson's version was the most successful.
+"Poetry in Motion" is a song recorded by Johnny Tillotson and released on Cadence Records in September 1960.

 Background

-The song was written by Paul Kaufman (1930–1999) and Mike Anthony (born 1930), who said that the inspiration for it came from looking up from their work and seeing a procession of young ladies from a nearby school pass by on the sidewalk outside each afternoon.
+The song was written by Paul Kaufman (1930–1999) and Mike Anthony (1930-1999), who said that the inspiration for it came from looking up from their work and seeing a procession of young ladies from a nearby school pass by on the sidewalk outside each afternoon.

 Bill Porter supervised the recording session in Nashville, Tennessee, which featured saxophonist Boots Randolph, pianist Floyd Cramer and bassist Floyd "Lightning" Chance.
 An alternative version, with King Curtis on saxophone, was recorded some weeks earlier and published by Bear Family Records in 2011.

-In the US Billboard Hot 100, "Poetry in Motion" peaked at No. 2 in November 1960, kept out of the No. 1 spot by "Georgia on My Mind" by Ray Charles.
-In the UK Singles Chart it hit No. 1 in January 1961, and also made the charts on reissue in 1979.
+On the Billboard Hot 100, "Poetry in Motion" peaked at No. 2 in November 1960, kept out of the No. 1 spot by "Georgia on My Mind" by Ray Charles.

+In the UK Singles Chart, the record reached No. 1 in January 1961, and also made the charts on reissue in 1979.